-The "Snap L&R to cuts" button and corresponding Hotkey are useful if you want to position the L&R markers exactly on the start or end of a clip.
+The "Snap L&R to cuts" button on the region edit toolbar and corresponding Hotkey are useful if you want to position the L&R markers exactly on the start or end of a clip.
 Pressing this button/Hotkey will move BOTH markers from where they are to the closest clip start or end on enabled streams.